 DPE IN THE NEWS – The November 16 hearing on the Stop Online Piracy Act (see “Almeida to House Judiciary Committee: Stop Online Piracy” above) prompted more than 600 online reports and retorts.
-Among the more thoughtful and balanced was “Why Backers Of The Stop Online Piracy Act Say It Should Pass” by Carl Franzen, which is available here.
+Among the more thoughtful and balanced was “Why Backers Of The Stop Online Piracy Act Say It Should Pass” by Carl Franzen.
 For a detailed, almost moment by moment account, see “Notes from the House Judiciary Committee Hearing on the Stop Online Piracy Act” by Mike Palmedo here.

 back to top